Finding Phones Fast: Low-Latency and Scalable Monitoring of Cellular Communications in Sensitive Areas: Related Work

 \section{Related Work}

-The closest projects in terms of overall scope are \cite{kotuliak_ltrack_2022, oh_enabling_2024, kumar_lte_2014}.
-These works also build operator-independent monitoring systems that, similar to our approach, rely on uplink signal measurements.
-They all propose the same architecture for their receivers that couple uplink and downlink processing on a single host using one (or multiple) SDRs.
-Although easy to implement, this approach comes with two disadvantages: \textbf{(1) Colocation of downlink and uplink sniffers:} This constraint requires downlink sniffers to be placed only where good downlink reception is available.
-As a result, uplink receivers cannot be positioned indoors or in complex non-line-of-sight environments. \textbf{(2) One-to-one requirement between uplink and downlink receivers:} Each uplink receiver must have a dedicated downlink receiver, increasing the number of required devices and the system's processing load.
-In contrast, our system decouples the downlink and uplink receivers, allowing each to be placed optimally.
-This design also improves scalability, as a single downlink receiver can serve multiple uplink receivers.
+Other operator-independent monitoring systems that rely on uplink measurements include \cite{kotuliak_ltrack_2022, oh_enabling_2024, kumar_lte_2014}.
+They couple uplink and downlink processing on a single host using one (or more) SDRs, which leads to two drawbacks: (1) \textit{Colocation of downlink and uplink sniffers}, forcing placement where good downlink reception is available and preventing flexible uplink deployment (e.g., indoors or in NLoS environments); and (2) a \textit{one-to-one mapping} between uplink and downlink receivers, increasing hardware and processing requirements.
+In contrast, our system decouples uplink and downlink receivers, enabling independent placement and improved scalability, as one downlink receiver can serve multiple uplink receivers.

-In our deployment, we observed the activity of our phones on 62 different cells in five frequency bands. \cite{kotuliak_ltrack_2022, oh_enabling_2024, kumar_lte_2014} lack the ability to continuously monitor multiple cells simultaneously on a single receiver.
+In our deployment, we observed the activity of our phones on 62 different cells in all frequency bands. \cite{kotuliak_ltrack_2022, oh_enabling_2024, kumar_lte_2014} lack the ability to continuously monitor multiple cells simultaneously on a single receiver.
 As a result, monitoring these 62 cells would require a separate pair of uplink and downlink receivers for each cell, multiplied by the number of distributed locations in a deployment. \name{} processes the uplink signals of the cells in a single frequency band using just one SDR.
-Therefore, the number of cells has no impact on the total number of SDRs required.
 To put it into perspective, our system in the second deployment could be implemented with as little as 38 COTS SDRs, compared to more than 620 SDRs required by \cite{oh_enabling_2024}.